rajakumar23/ccad/README.md

 4. Topology_4 : 1 Jumphost + 3 Control Host + 1 Kernel Compute + 1 DPDK Compute

 Note: Consider this as a prototype, as only part of the code has been shared.
 To make it work, one has to insert the server details to mysql db and make changes to the python script respectively.
-Also, place the CC installer script & appformix license in config folder
+Also, place the CC installer & appformix license details in config folder.

 Resource Details
 ----------------